Washington County man charged with aggravated assault, arson, animal cruelty - NewsBreak

 DA’s Office requests assistance from TBI in the investigation of a fatal shooting in Hawkins County

-ROGERSVILLE– District Attorney for District Three, Dan Armstrong, confirmed on Monday that the DA’s Office contacted the Tennessee Bureau of Investigation for assistance in investigating a fatal shooting that occurred last week.
+ROGERSVILLE — Third Judicial District Attorney General Dan Armstrong confirmed Monday that the DA’s Office contacted the Tennessee Bureau of Investigation for assistance in investigating a fatal shooting that occurred last week.
 Armstrong said that the Hawkins County Sheriff’s Office is leading the investigation and that he requested...

 supertalk929.com